Chicken and Mushroom Vol-au-vents with Chicken Chunks

 1 tbsp Japanese soy sauce (or ½ stock cube)

 1 tbsp white wine vinegar

 Celery salt to taste

 ½ bunch of chives (in beautiful rings)

 Salt and pepper to taste

 Fry half of the diced mushrooms in 1/3 of the oil briefly over a high heat until browned.
 Set the mushroom aside in a dish and repeat for the remaining mushrooms.
-The frying has to be done in two halves because the mushrooms produce lots of liquid and will boil instead of fry if all done at once.
+The frying has to be done in two batches because the mushrooms produce lots of liquid and will boil instead of fry if all done at once.
 Add the second lot of mushrooms to the dish and clean the frying pan.